LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
 - Accessibility improvements for app pages: Keyboard Interactions
+  - Make ActionButton a button so it can be tabbed to

 ### version 7.35.1
 *Released*: 7 May 2026